A Brief History of Lead Properties, Uses and Characteristics

 The Greeks were the first to recognize lead's corrosion resistant properties and applied lead as a protective covering on ship hulls (an application that lead compounds are still used for to this day).
 The Romans, consequently, began extracting large quantities of lead to for their expansive water systems.

 By the first century AD, it is believed that Roman lead production was approximately 80,000 tonnes per year.
 Sheets of lead were used to line baths, while lead piping was created by wrapping sheets of lead metal around a rod and soldering the edges together.
 Lead piping, which was used until the 20th century, helped protect against corrosion, but also resulted in widespread lead poisoning.

 By the Middle Ages, lead was being used as a roofing material in some areas of Europe because of its resistance to fire.
-In fact, both Westminster Abbey and St. Paul's Cathedral in London have lead roofs that date back hundreds of years.
+Both Westminster Abbey and St. Paul's Cathedral in London have lead roofs that date back hundreds of years.
 Later, pewter (an alloy of tin and lead) was used to make mugs, plates, and cutlery.

 Following the development of firearms, lead's high density was identified as an ideal material for bullets - or lead shot.
 Lead shot was first produced in the mid-17th century by allowing melted lead droplets to fall into the water where they would solidify in a spherical shape.

 About half of all lead produced each year comes from recycled material, which means that lead has one of the highest recycling rates of all materials in common use today.
 In 2008, worldwide production of lead exceeded 8 million tonnes.

 The largest producers of mined lead are China, Australia, and the USA, whereas the largest producers of recycled lead are the USA, China, and Germany.
 China alone accounts for about 60 percent of all lead production.